The National Safety Council is founded.

 Teaching DDC-Attitudinal Dynamics of Driving 2nd edition

-Nena Meyers of the Illinois State Police named sixth DDC Instructor of the Year
+Nena Myers of the Illinois State Police named sixth DDC Instructor of the Year.

 DDC- Alive at 25 - 3rd edition